falldamagestudio/Networkable/README.md

 - The library contains two attributes, [NetworkableById] and [NetworkableByValue].
 You add these tags to classes which you want to send over the network.
   You can add them to base classes as well; the attributes will then apply to all child classes.
 - The library contains a ScriptableObject, NetworkableSettings.
 It represents the database of class IDs and asset IDs that are known at compile/build time.
+You need to trigger refresh of this database manually.
   It is used to ensure that classes and static assets/prefabs are assigned the same IDs in all game clients.
 - The library has a component, NetworkableInitializerComponent.
 It contains initialization logic for the Networkable system.
 You need to place this component in your start scene.